rakadityas/auth-lab/03-sessions-mfa-recovery/README.md

 (Architecture Decision Record) at the end — the exact artifact you'd produce in the job.

+### ELI5 — in simple words

+You are already logged in.
+Now what?

+- **Sessions at scale.** One server can remember you in its own memory.
+But big companies run hundreds of servers.
+If server #7 remembers you and your next click goes to server #23, you look like a stranger.
+Fix: all servers share one fast memory (Redis).
+- **Refresh token rotation.** Your app has a long-life "renewal ticket" to get new short-life tickets.
+Every time it is used, we give a **new** one and destroy the old.
+So if a thief copies your ticket and tries to use it *after* you already used it, we see the same ticket used twice — that means somebody copied it.
+We then cancel **all** the tickets for that login.
+You must log in again (small annoyance), but the thief is locked out (big win).
+- **MFA (second factor).** A password is *something you know*.
+It can be stolen.
+  So we ask for a second, different thing: *something you have* (a phone showing a 6-digit code that changes every 30 seconds).
+Now a stolen password alone is not enough.
+- **Account recovery.** This is the "I forgot my password" door.
+Attackers love this door because it is often weaker than the front door.
+If recovery is easy to abuse, your MFA is just decoration.

+At the end you write an **ADR** — a short document that says "we chose design B, here is why, and here is what it costs us."
+Being able to write and defend that is a big part of the job.

 ---

 ## 1. Distributed session stores